-This pasta dish was the answer to the question, “What should I have for dinner tonight?”
+This pasta dish is the answer to the question, “What should I have for dinner tonight?”

-Pasta dishes for the most part are super simple to make and pretty hard to screw up.
-This recipe simple ingredients and isn’t difficult to prepare.
+Pasta dishes, for the most part, are super simple to make and pretty hard to screw up.
+This recipe has simple ingredients and isn’t difficult to prepare.

 A delightfully simple artichoke pasta recipe, ideal for a weeknight supper.
 Use fresh herbs to get the best flavours and complement the artichokes.

 - 1 12-ounce jar or can artichoke hearts, halved

 - 1 1/2 cups dry white wine such as a chardonnay

 - 2 tablespoons chopped parsley divided